 Reporting and Learning from adverse events

-Each adverse event is thoroughly reviewed to look for opportunities to learn and implement improvements to avoid such incidents in the future.
+Each adverse event is thoroughly reviewed to look for opportunities to learn and make improvements to avoid such incidents in the future.

 Quality & Safety Markers